feitgemel/TensorFlowProjects/Monkey-Species/README.md

 Learn how to preprocess and format the data to ensure it is ready for the subsequent phases of the classification process.
 By the end of this tutorial, you will have a well-prepared dataset, laying the foundation for accurate and efficient classification.

+You can find the tutorial here : https://eranfeit.net/how-to-classify-monkeys-images-using-convolutional-neural-network-keras-tuner-hyper-parameters-and-transfer-learning-part1/

 You can find the video here : https://youtu.be/ycEzhwiAXjY

 <br/><br/>